rust-lang/reference/src/runtime.md

 ### Standard behavior

-The standard library provides an implementation of `panic_handler` than can be statically customized using the `-C panic` flag. `-C panic=abort` makes panics abort the process, and `-C panic=unwind` makes panics unwind the panicking thread.
-If no panicking behavior is specified using `-C panic` one of these two behaviors is chosen according to the compilation target.
+The standard library provides an implementation of `panic_handler` than defaults to unwinding the stack but that can be [changed to abort the process][abort].

+[abort]: ../book/2018-edition/ch09-01-unrecoverable-errors-with-panic.html